wp-plugins/country-code-failed-login/readme.txt

 == Upgrade Notice ==

+= 2.0.0 =
+In previous versions, an external server hosted by www.php-web-host.com was solely responsible for banned IP lookups.
+During an active attack, this could cause very high loads on your server as it has to constantly connect to our server for the lookup.
+Version 2.0.0 now stores info about banned IPs locally to eliminate constant external lookups

 = 1.0.6 =
 Added logging capability which allows the user to view run time logs, or click a link to automatically upload those logs to PHP-Web-Host.com's servers for inspection.

 = 1.0.1 =
 The test to see if the user is actually on the wp-login.php screen before doing remote ban lookups is important for page load speeds